one of our fields

 Artichoke and Silverskin.

-grew many of these strains up originally from bulbils and we are constantly refreshing our stock by growing from bulbils.
+grew many of our strains up originally from bulbils and we refreshed our stock from time to time by growing from bulbils.

 stock.
 It is economical and in the years it takes